andrewnaeve/keyvault/README.md

 This app was built to assist Focusrite Novation Inc. in distributing, and keeping track of software activation codes for our clients.

-A version without the database connected for privacy reasons can be accessed here: https://fnicodevault.herokuapp.com/

 ##Technologies used
-HTML5, CSS3, React, Express, MongoDB, Mongoose ORM, Node, Axios, Jest, Enzyme, Radium
+React, React Router v4, Webpack 2, Express, MongoDB, Mongoose ORM, Node, Axios, Jest, Enzyme, Radium, HTML5

 ## Authors
 - Andrew Naeve